Nitrile/Dominion/doc/dev/style.md

 target) should have its own branch and maintains its own documentation and
 tests:

-* `master`: Main branch
+* `release`: Release branch
+* `master`: Main branch.
+Active development happens here but the head build must always be buildable and executable.
 * `build`: Build system

-If you are working on an old branch, fast forward from `master` to avoid conflicts.
+If you are working on an old branch, merge with `--no-ff` from `master` to avoid later conflicts.

+Always use `--no-ff` when merging into development and release branches!